 An overbought signal suggests that the recent price rally may be ending (for the time being) and price might soon decline.

-An oversold signal suggests that the recent price decline may be ending (for the time being) and price might soon rebound.
+An oversold signal suggests that the recent price decline may be ending (for the time being) and the price might soon rebound.

 Convergence/Divergence (Trend Strength/Weakness)